MiniProject: Emotion Classifier - Part1

 Code Explanation:

-3. Search for images: The function prints a message indicating that it’s searching for images with the given search term.
-It then calls the ddg_images function with the provided search term and maximum number of images.
-The ddg_images function returns a list of dictionaries, where each dictionary contains information about an image, including the image URL.
+ddg_imagesfunction with the provided search term and maximum number of images.
+Theddg_imagesfunction returns a list of dictionaries, where each dictionary contains information about an image, including the image URL. -

 Lets run the function and take a look at the URL